Undergraduate Summer Research Awards

 ECE Elvis Chen chene@robarts.ca

-MME Hamidreza Abdolvand hamid.abdolvand@uwo.ca High temperature deformation of nickel superalloys for small nuclear reactors
+MME Hamidreza Abdolvand hamid.abdolvand@uwo.ca High temperature deformation and fracture of nickel superalloys for small modular nuclear reactors.

-MME Hamidreza Abdolvand hamid.abdolvand@uwo.ca Hydrogen embrittlement of zirconium alloys used in CANDU nuclear reactors
+MME Hamidreza Abdolvand hamid.abdolvand@uwo.ca Deformation and fracture of zirconium and hydrides for CANDU nuclear reactors.

 MME Louis Ferreira lferreir@uwo.ca Full-field strain characterization of 3D-printed bone with high-resolution micro-CT scanning and digital volume correlation